 Request a Bike Rack

-Anyone can request a free rack to be placed on City-owned property.
-Requests can be made online or by phone, with the process as outlined below.
+Anyone can request a free bicycle parking rack to be placed on City-owned property (like public sidewalks).
+Requests can be made online using the process outlined below.

 Online Bike Rack Request Form